S1D1T1/SingleWindow/README.md

 ## Basic Usage

-Create a SingleWindow to host your SwiftUI view, by calling `makeSingleWindow`, passing your View in a closure:
+Create a SingleWindow object to host your SwiftUI view, by calling `makeSingleWindow`, passing your View in a closure:

 ```swift
 import SingleWindow